ThePhD/ThePhD.github.io/_posts/2019-10-14-Allocator Hell.markdown

 There is apparently one problem here, though.

 See, there's more magic in `allocator_traits`: one of the member types is called `is_always_equal`.
 And, what's more, is that if this type exists and it is `std::true_type`, then your allocator can leave off defining any comparison operators entirely.
 That means the above code is completely ill-formed for one of those allocators, since it will attempt a comparison on propagation!
+You allocator can throw `operator==` out the window if `is_always_equal` is around, and I am obligated to handle it.
 So, another slight edit:

 ```cpp
 small_bit_vector& operator=(const small_bit_vector& right) {